freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 250.1

-Take look at the details of `second_table` to see your columns.
+Take a look at the details of `second_table` to see your columns.

 #### HINTS